If you start counting Rubber Plant Benefits, you may get tired but this splendid rubber plant tree will not.

 Now your friends must be driveling for this beautiful plant.
 So, here is the way you can propagate rubber plants and gifts to your loved ones.

 Four steps easy way to propagate rubber tree plant

 - Take a 10-15cm long piece of a growing plant.
 You may also take a growing tip.

 - Wash it after removing leaves until sap stops oozing.

 - Plant the cut and washed stem or growth tip into compost or soil (can also use rooting hormone).

-- Place the pot at a slight warmer place.
+- Place the pot in a slightly warmer place.

 Air Layering Rubber Plant

-Propagation by air layering is another method of propagating rubber plant that you can easily opt.
+Propagation by air layering is another method of propagating rubber plants that you can easily opt for.